 Block Trades.
-Overlay Manager or Executing Sub-Manager may direct some block trades to MSSB for execution, which blocks may include trades for other clients of MSSB and/or Overlay Manager or Executing Sub-Manager.
+Manager may direct some block trades to MSSB for execution, which blocks may include trades for other clients of MSSB and/or manager.
 Although MSSB executes these block trades at no commission, MSSB may obtain a benefit from executing these block trades, as a result of the increased trading volume attributable to these blocks.

 Consulting Group Trust Services.
 MSSB has made arrangements to have a number of external trust companies participate in CG Trust Services.
-Please see Item 4.A above, for a full description of services and potential conflicts of interest.
+See Item 4.A above, for a full description of services and potential conflicts of interest.